 - a.
-A League Final meet will be held for each league. - b.
-To qualify for entry into the League Final meet, an athlete must fulfill all of the following requirements: - i) Have participated in at least half of the team's league meets.
+A League Final meet will be held for each league at a location to be determined by vote by the league representatives. - b.
+To qualify for entry into the League Final meet, an athlete must fulfill all of the following requirements: - Have participated in at least half of the team's league meets.
 If this is an odd number of meets, the requirement will be rounded downwards to the next lower whole number (example, in a 7-meet season, minimum number of meets is therefore 3).
-The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets).

-ii) Have a recorded mark in the entered event as good as or better than the qualification standard for the age/sex group.
+The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets). - ii) Have a recorded mark in the entered event as good as or better than the qualification standard for the age/sex group.
 (These standards shall be set so as to keep the number of competitors between 6 and 12 in each event.
 The League President shall monitor performance during the season.
 The League President may relax the standards to assure full competition, but may not make them more difficult).